Hydrodynamical helicity: Meteorology

 Helicity in itself is not the only component of severe thunderstorms, and these values are to be taken with caution.
 That is why the Energy Helicity Index (EHI) has been created.
-It is the result of SRH multiplied by the CAPE (Convective Available Potential Energy) and then divided by a threshold CAPE: EHI = (CAPE x SRH) / 160,000.
-This incorporates not only the helicity but the energy of the air parcel and thus tries to eliminate weak potential for thunderstorms even in strong SRH regions.
+It is the result of SRH multiplied by the CAPE (Convective Available Potential Energy) and then divided by a threshold CAPE:

+This incorporates not only the helicity but also the energy of the air parcel and thus tries to eliminate weak potential for thunderstorms even in strong SRH regions.
 The critical values of EHI: